 What is 529 Plan?

-The term “529 plan” refers to the tax-advantaged savings plan that has been created with the objective of supporting higher education expenses of the children in the future.
+The term “529 plan” refers to the tax-advantaged savings plan that has been created to support future higher education expenses of children.
 In most cases, state or federal agencies or educational institutions sponsor these 529 plans.
-Initially, these savings plans were limited to post-secondary education costs, which has been later expanded to cover K-12 education (2017) and apprenticeship programs (2019).
-Given the purpose these 529 plans serve, they are also known as “qualified tuition plans”.
+Initially, these savings plans were limited to post-secondary education costs, which later expanded to cover K-12 education (2017) and apprenticeship programs (2019).
+Given the purpose these 529 plans serve, they are also known as “qualified tuition plans.”

 Explanation of 529 Plan